Muzammal-Naseer/starter-academic/content/publication/vit-smalldata/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
- - Hashmat Shadab Malik
- - Shahina Kunhimon
+ - Hanan Gani
  - admin
- - Salman Khan
+ - Mohammad Yaqub
- - Fahad Shahbaz Khan

 # Author notes (optional)
 # author_notes: